 · Help businesses identify the general fire precautions they need to have in place.

-In every state of UK, the penalty for not having an appropriate Fire Risk Assessment and suitable fire safety precautions can be prosecution, with severe fines and, if extreme negligence is proven, prison term.
+In every state of the UK, the penalty for not having an appropriate Fire Risk Assessment and suitable fire safety precautions can be prosecution, with severe fines and, if extreme negligence is proven, prison term.

-In India, although there are many rules and regulations, codes and standards related to fire safety, these are seldom applied.
+In India, although there are many rules and regulations, codes, and standards related to fire safety, these are seldom applied.
 Lenience in following fire safety measures resulted in many major fires in various accidents and some of them even resulted in catastrophes.

-Let’s connect together on FacebookYouTubeLinkedinInstagram.
+Let’s connect on FacebookYouTubeLinkedin, and Instagram.

 Price Based Country test mode enabled for testing South Africa.
 You should do tests on private browsing mode.
 Browse in private with Firefox, Chrome and Safari